 Now that Ruby is installed, let’s write a program to ensure everything works.

-Let’s create a simple “Hello, World” program.
-This will make sure that our environment is working and gets you comfortable creating and running a Ruby program.
+Let’s create a small “Hello, World” program.
+This will make sure that your environment is working and gets you comfortable creating and running a Ruby program.

 To do this, create a new file called